The Myth of the Perfect Consumer Business Objectives (HL)

 This is the anti-perfectionist approach.
 Coined by Herbert Simon, it’s about settling for “good enough.”
 Not every business is chasing record profits every quarter.
 Some just want to cover costs, pay staff, and have enough left over to keep going without burning out.

-Imagine a local coffee shop run by a couple who’d rather have a relaxed lifestyle than double their hours for marginally more profit.
+Imagine a local coffee shop run by a couple who’d rather have a relaxed lifestyle in a sunny location than double their hours for marginally more profit.
 That’s satisficing in action.

-So… What Should You Take from All This?
+So… What Should You Take from All This to Your IB Economics Course?

 Businesses don’t always behave the way your IB Economics course textbook might suggest.
 Profit maximisation is a goal - often an important one - but it’s not the only game in town.
 Real firms juggle multiple goals, balancing image, ethics, efficiency, and yes, earnings.